 Did you know your cat’s diet can impact shedding?
-According to the pet food experts at Pet Food Sherpa, if they are not getting the right nutrients or balance, they are likely to shed a lot more.
+According to the pet food experts at Pet Food Sherpa, if they are not getting the proper nutrients or balance, they are likely to shed a lot more.
 Their food isn’t just for their joints and immune system; it also helps keep their coats healthy, shiny, and soft.

-When you change their diet, mix the two foods, and slowly transition them to the new food over a week.
+When you change their diet, mix the two foods and slowly transition them to the new food over a week.
 This helps prevent an upset stomach and makes things easier on fussy felines.

 Ensure They are Hydrated

 Dehydration leads to dry skin and coats, causing their hair to fall out more frequently and significantly.
 Ensure they have access to fresh water at all times and that it is in an accessible place.
 Please keep it away from their litter box as cats don’t like to eat or drink near it.

 If they have constant access to fresh and cold water but are still not drinking, it is a sign that something more serious is going on with their health.
 Take your cat to a vet if they stop drinking to have them checked over and rule out any medical conditions.